2021 Derry Senior Football Championship: Competition format

-In the leagues, Division 1a and 1b teams played 11 league games and Division 2 teams played13 league games.
+In the leagues, Division 1a and 1b teams played 11 league games and Division 2 teams played 13 league games.
 With the new condensed intercounty season coming into effect, club league games are played without county players until their involvement with the respective intercounty competitions comes to an end.
 The team that finished at the top of the league at the end of 11/13 games won their respective league.

 Due to the move towards the split season model, which has been adopted by GAA nationally, 2021 will see club leagues decoupled from the Championship, with matters of promotion and relegation decided via the championship competitions.
 2021 Championship groups are based on 2020 Championship placings.
 Each group will contain one semi-finalist, one beaten quarter-finalist and two beaten last 16 teams.